wp-plugins/easy-adsense-lite/readme.txt

 == Change Log ==

+* V5.13: Updating translations.
+Adding some text on the admin page about rating.
+[June 12, 2012]
 * V5.12: Documentation and admin updates.
 Translation interface changes.
 [May 24, 2012]
 * V5.11: Renaming the plugin -- dropping the word Lite, and other minor documentation changes.
 [May 7, 2012]
 * V5.10: Updating a few translations (only change).
 [Apr 18, 2012]